learn-co-curriculum/iterators-and-abstraction-ruby/README.md

 1. Keep track of how many apples there are in the basket.
 2. Keep track of how many apples you have taken out of the basket.
 3. Start a loop.
-4. If the count of apples you take out is less then the count of apples in the basket, take one out and increment the count of apples taken out by one.
+4. If the count of apples you take out is less than the count of apples in the basket, take one out and increment the count of apples taken out by one.
-5. If the count of apples taken out is less than to the count of apples originally in the basket, then break out of the loop.
+5. If the count of apples taken out is NOT less than the count of apples originally in the basket, then break out of the loop.

 This will ensure that we take out all the apples and never reach into the bucket once it's been emptied of apples.